 Step 7: Provide the Sales Tax Number

-Step 8: If the purchase is in a classification that is exempt from sales taxes (e.g., many agricultural products and equipment, motor fuels, etc.), fill out this section.
+Step 8: If the purchase is in a classification exempt from sales taxes (e.g., many agricultural products and equipment, motor fuels, etc.), fill out this section.

-Step 9: The purchaser will certify the property being purchased is for resale and sign and date the certificate.
+Step 9: The purchaser will certify that the property is for resale and sign and date the certificate.

 Nebraska Resale or Exempt Sale Certificate Form